 - common-law or de facto partner;

 In cases where there is more than one heir of the same priority level, those heirs must choose one heir to make a claim on behalf of all of them.

 If you are making an Estate Claim as the highest priority heir of a deceased Day Scholar who was alive on May 30, 2005, your claim will not be assessed until the end of the claim period to make sure that no claim has been brought by a validly appointed estate executor, administrator, trustee or liquidator, or by an heir of the same or higher priority.

-The Claims Deadline is October 4, 2023.
-You must deliver your claim form by the Claims Deadline in order to ensure that your claim is processed.
+The Claims Deadline is January 4, 2024.
+You must deliver your extension request and claim form by the Claims Deadline in order to ensure that your claim is processed.